Update: Industrial IoT has met Fleet Tracking

 Valarm also has an interval timer so you can get Valarm updates as often as you like, e.g., every 15 seconds, every 5 minutes, or any other amount of time.

 Valarm compatible sensors are available at shop.valarm.net.

 For basic asset tracking we usually use either the motion sensor (accelerometer) or the interval timer.

-If you have the motion sensor active you will only receive Valarm alerts when the device is being bumped and the accelerometer is triggered, which is pretty dependable on most devices we’ve tested, see a list of hardware we’ve tested and let us know how Valarm works on your device!
+If you have the motion sensor active you will only receive Valarm alerts when the device is being bumped and the accelerometer is triggered, which is pretty dependable on most devices we’ve tested, let us know how Valarm works for your Industrial IoT sensor devices.
 Hence this is useful for tracking a stolen asset since Valarm won’t alert you until the device has moved, e.g., your motorcycle is parked but then suddenly someone bumps it or picks it up trying to steal it.
 Note: A relatively sensitive accelerometer, combined with an auto-reset of 30 seconds and SMS or email throttle of 1-3 minutes is a great theft-tracking setup.